|Mayor and Council

-Vice Mayor Kevin Hartke has lived in Chandler since 1985.
+Councilmember Kevin Hartke has lived in Chandler since 1985.
 Although he began his tenure on City Council in January of 2011, he also served for a year as an interim Councilmember in 2008.
 Kevin served as Vice Mayor in 2017.
 He continues to serve as Lead Pastor at Trinity Christian Fellowship in Chandler where he has worked since 1985.
-Kevin has a bachelor’s degree in biochemistry from University of Missouri, Columbia; and a master’s degree in Theology with Fuller Theological Seminary.
+Kevin has a bachelor’s degree in Biochemistry from University of Missouri, Columbia; and a master’s degree in Theology with Fuller Theological Seminary.

 In Chandler, Kevin volunteers with several organizations.
-He is the director of For Our City-Chandler.
-He also serves on the board of the Desert Cancer Foundation of Arizona (DCFA), helps with American Cancer Society, serves as a member of the Public Policy Committee at the Chandler Chamber of Commerce and the Downtown Chandler Community Partnership (DCCP).
-He is a literacy advocate and reads weekly to 5th and 6th graders at Galveston Elementary School with BookPALS.
+He serves on the board of the Desert Cancer Foundation of Arizona (DCFA), helps with American Cancer Society, serves as a member of the Public Policy Committee with the Chandler Chamber of Commerce and with the Downtown Chandler Community Partnership (DCCP).
+He is a literacy advocate that reads weekly to 6th graders at Galveston Elementary School with BookPALS.
 Kevin has volunteered at Galveston for the past 11 years.

 In the City of Chandler, his past service had included being a commissioner on the Planning and Zoning Commission, chairman of Human Relations Commission, chairman of the 2010 Complete Count Committee, member of a previous Charter Revision Committee and an ex official member of Chandler Airport Commission.
 He is currently active with Chandler's two Sister Cities, Tullamore, Ireland; and Tainan, Taiwan.

 He also has served on the executive board of the Chandler Coalition On Youth Substance Abuse (CCYSA), coached soccer for the YMCA, organized citywide community volunteer efforts and helped organize and lead Chandler’s first traditional neighborhood association, Arrowhead Meadows.
 Regionally, Kevin’s past service has included a Governor’s commission on Faith and Communities and a Congressional Committee on Faith and Neighborhoods.

-Kevin has been married to Lynne for more than 30 years.
-They have four children: Nathan, Aleah, Katelyn and Zachary and two grandchildren, Micah and Madelynn.
+Kevin has been married to Lynne for more than 35 years.
+They have four children: Nathan, Aleah, Katelyn and Zachary and three grandchildren, Micah, Madelynn and Benjamin.

 Current term expires January 2019